UWPCE-PythonCert/PythonCertDevel/_sources/modules/ContextManagers.rst.txt

 But what if the thing doesn't have a ``close()`` method, or you're creating the thing and it shouldn't have a close() method?

-(full confession: urlib.request was not a context manager in py2 -- but it is in py3 -- but th issue still comes up with third-party packages ans your own code!)
+(full confession: urlib.request was not a context manager in py2 -- but it is in py3 -- but the issue still comes up with third-party packages and your own code!)

 Do It Yourself
 --------------

-If you do need to support resource management of some sort, you can context manager of your own withe the context manager protocol.
+If you do need to support resource management of some sort, you can create a context manager of your own with the context manager protocol.

 The interface is simple.
 It must be a class that implements two more of the nifty python *special methods*